Auraria Campus: Science Building

 Located on Speer Boulevard between Arapahoe and Lawrence Streets, the new 195000 sqft Auraria Science Building and renovation of the existing 143000 sqft facility will allow for a 50-percent enrollment increase in chemistry, biology, and earth and atmospheric sciences.
-Chosen for Colorado’s Art in Public Places program, the building’s lobby features Psyche (the butterfly), a 14 1/2-by-10-foot sculpture by Donald Lipski.
+Chosen for Colorado's Art in Public Places program, the building's lobby features Psyche (the butterfly), a 14 1/2-by-10-foot sculpture by Donald Lipski.
 The Auraria Science Building opened in August 2010.
 The building received a Downtown Denver Award from the Downtown Denver Partnership in April 2010, for bridging a physical and perceptual gap between the Auraria Campus and downtown through inviting architecture and elevated educational opportunities.

 Seventh Street Building

-Metro State has an extensive aviation-related facility known as the "Seventh Street Building" (due to its location on Seventh Street).
+MSU Denver has an extensive aviation-related facility known as the "Seventh Street Building" (due to its location on Seventh Street).
 This facility contains the "World Indoor Airport", an extensive array of flight simulators designed to train students in single-, multi- and turboprop-engine aircraft flight.

 Historic sites

 Emmanuel Gallery

-Emmanuel is Denver’s oldest church building, originally constructed in 1876 to serve an Episcopalian congregation.
+Emmanuel is Denver's oldest church building, originally constructed in 1876 to serve an Episcopalian congregation.
 The tiny stone chapel is a mixture of Romanesque and Gothic architectural styles.
-Emmanuel was converted into a Jewish synagogue in 1903 and served as an artist’s studio from 1958 until 1973.
+Emmanuel was converted into a Jewish synagogue in 1903 and served as an artist's studio from 1958 until 1973.
 The building was approved for listing on the National Register of Historic Places in 1969 and currently serves Auraria as a shared art gallery for the three schools on campus.